celenityy/Phoenix/README.md

-still substantially improving privacy & security compared to vanilla Firefox & most other web browsers.** For users who **are** fine with breakage and want to go even further in enhancing their privacy & security, Phoenix also offers an **Extended** config.
+still substantially improving privacy & security compared to vanilla Firefox & most other web browsers.** For users who **are** fine with breakage and want to go even further in enhancing their privacy & security, Phoenix also offers an **Extended** configuration.
 This is completely optional and primarily recommended for advanced users.
 For more information on Phoenix's compatibility with websites and known issues, please [see here](https://phoenix.celenity.dev/compat).

 Additionally, **Phoenix disables various anti-features & strives to put the user